Lifeways Practices

 - Movement/play curriculum emphasizes child-initiated activities that promote healthy musculoskeletal development, providing opportunities for unstructured, spontaneous movement in a safe environment.
 Traditional games and finger-plays provide opportunities for the children to imitate healthy movement, develop proprioception and increase both their small and large motor skills.

 - Emphasis is on loving human interaction with warm speech, live singing, verses, and stories rather than technology.
-LifeWays Centers and Childcare Homes are television- and video-free environments except for use in administration and adult education.
+LifeWays Programs are television- and video-free environments except for use in administration and adult education.

 - Child guidance is based on the L.O.V.E.
 Approach to Discipline which includes Listening, Laughter, Order, Objectivity, Versatility, Vulnerability, Energy and Enthusiasm